minipandacat/100ProjectsOfSD/README.md

 Prompt: Create a roadmap of 100 unique projects to learn software development.
 Projects should broken up into 3 categories: front-end, back-end, full-stack.
 Some projects can overlap categories if needed.
 Projects should increase in difficulty.
 Programming languages to be used: HTML, CSS, JavaScript, JavaScript Frameworks, Java, Python

+**NOTE:** Programming languages and suggested difficulty levels are just guidelines, not strict requirements.

 Response:

 Here’s a curated list of **100 unique software development projects**, categorized into **Front-End**, **Back-End**, and **Full-Stack**, increasing in difficulty.
 Technologies include **HTML, CSS, JavaScript, JS frameworks (React/Vue/Angular), Python**, and **Java**.